This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 "I'm so happy with {your product}.
 After using it, not only that I manage to {result A}, I also get to {result B}." - {your customer}"

-By increasing trust with testimony, it helps the same way in improving your landing page conversion rate too, compliantly.
+Increasing trust with testimony helps the same way in improving your landing page conversion rate too, compliantly.

 If the strategies above help you in crafting better ad copies, do subscribe to my newsletter.
 I'll be sharing more tips and tricks to help improve your Facebook Ad performance.

 Are you constantly getting ad rejections or facing ad account restrictions on Facebook Ads?
-You wish itโs a mistake, but after appealing, what the reviewer team did was just keep asking you to take a look at Facebook's e-learning Blueprint module - But it doesn't change your fate!
+You wish it was a mistake, but after appealing, what the reviewer team did was just keep asking you to take a look at Facebook's e-learning Blueprint module - But it doesn't change your fate!

-After months of intensive researches, I managed to narrow down the key actions that pulls the trigger for ad rejection and account restriction.
-I'll be sharing my research in my first E-Book - The Ultimate Guide In Mastering Ad Policy
+After months of intensive research, I managed to narrow down the key actions that pull the trigger for ad rejection and account restriction.
+I'll be sharing my findings in my E-Book - The Ultimate Guide In Mastering Ad Policy.